IDSIA/sacred/docs/internals.rst

 Internals of Sacred
 *******************
+This section is meant as a reference for Sacred developers.
-Here I'll describe some internals of Sacred.
+It should give a high-level description of some of the more intricate internals of Sacred.

 Configuration Process
 =====================
-The configuration process is run when an experiment is started:
+The configuration process is executed when an experiment is started, and determines the final configuration that should be used for the run:

  #.
 Determine the order for running the ingredients